 4model_turns: 2The transcript is the essential pattern: user message, assistant tool request, tool observation, assistant answer.
 Preserve a call ID so each observation stays linked to the request that produced it, especially when multiple reads run concurrently.
 Toolformer showed that models can learn where API calls help during generation, and ReAct made the reason/action/observation loop explicit for tool-using tasks.[2][3]
 The engineering burden remains in your runtime.

 Valid arguments can still request a harmful or unauthorized action.
-A status lookup is read-only; create_refund changes customer money.
+An eval lookup is read-only; promote_model changes production traffic.
 Writes need more checks:

 1from dataclasses import dataclass